 An area of some complexity is the role of national courts in assisting the taking of evidence in arbitration.
-The starting point is Article 27 of the Model Law, 73 which empowers the arbitral tribunal or parties (with the approval of the arbitral tribunal) to request from a competent court assistance in taking evidence.
+The starting point is article 27 of the Model Law,81 which empowers the arbitral tribunal or parties (with the approval of the arbitral tribunal) to request from a competent court assistance in taking evidence.
 If such a request is received, the competent court may execute it according to its rules on taking evidence.

-This general provision is supplemented in Australia by the IAA, which sets out in sections 23 to 23J a series of specific processes by which a 'court' (defined in section 22A) may assist in the production of documentary evidence in arbitral proceedings.
-Equivalent processes are set out for the purposes of domestic arbitral proceedings in the uniform commercial arbitration acts of each Australian State and Territory.74
+This general provision is supplemented in Australia by the IAA, which sets out in sections 23 to 23J, a series of specific processes by which a 'court' (defined in section 22A) may assist in the production of documentary evidence in arbitral proceedings.
+Equivalent processes are set out for the purposes of domestic arbitral proceedings in the CCA.82

-Foremost amongst these processes is the court's power in section 23 of the IAA (and equivalent State and Territory provisions) to issue, upon application by a party with the permission of the tribunal, a subpoena to attend for examination before the tribunal or to produce documents to the tribunal.
+Foremost amongst these processes is a court's power in section 23 of the IAA (and equivalent state and territory provisions83) to issue, upon application by a party with the permission of the tribunal, a subpoena requiring a person to attend for examination before the tribunal or to produce documents to the tribunal.